40 Clever Ways to Repurpose Old Kitchen Items

 Muffin Tin Key Hook

 Old pans, strainers, and utensils make perfect bird feeders!
 Fill them with birdseed or suet cake.
-Just make sure you leave a place for your feathered friends to sit and enjoy.
-Get the suet cake recipe that I used here from Our Recipe for Success.
+Just leave a place for your feathered friends to sit and enjoy.
+Get the suet cake recipe used here from Our Recipe for Success.

 Two photos, one a closeup of a pan with an old blue enamel cup filled with bird seed and the same bird feeder shown with two other suet feeders made from a strainer and potato masher.